klasnasman/portfolio/src/content/selected/brollopsfoto.md

 thumb: ../../assets/images/all/03.png
 ---

-I created this site to display my wedding photographs, made using Astro along with some Javascript.
+I created this site to display my wedding photographs.
+Made using Astro along with some Javascript.